 - majority of our teaching and services will be delivered in a blended way – both online and on campus.

 - Provide an environment that supports your intellectual, social and personal development.

-- Use reasonable endeavours to deliver programmes of study in accordance with the descriptions in University publications and web pages and inform students of any major changes.
+- Deliver programmes of study in accordance with the descriptions in University publications and web pages and inform students of any major changes.